What is Nadia Comaneci's Net Worth?

 Career

 By the time Comaneci was 6, she was chosen to attend an experimental gymnastics school started by Bela Karolyi after he spotted her doing cartwheels outside of school.
 She began training officially with him and his wife, Marta, at the age of 7.
-Because she was local to the town, she was able to still live at home while many of the other students at the school had to live at the boarding school.
+Because she was local to the town, she was still able to live at home while many of the other students at the school had to live at the boarding school.

 At the age of 9, Comaneci became the youngest gymnast ever to win the Romanian Nationals after having joined the hometown team the same year.
 The following year, she competed in her first international competition and won her first all-around title.
 Over the next couple of years, she continued competing in important junior gymnast events, often winning and getting cold.

 Her first major international success came at the age of 13 when she won the all-around and gold medals at the 1975 European Women's Artistic Gymnastics Championships in Norway in every event but the floor exercise, in which she placed second.
-The following year, she received scores of 10 at the American Cup only a few months before competing in the 1976 Summer Olympics.
+The following year, she received scores of 10 at the American Cup, only a few months before competing in the 1976 Summer Olympics.

 In Montreal, Comaneci received seven perfect ten scores during the Olympic Games, four of which were on the uneven bars and three of which were on the beam.
 She won gold medals for the individual all-around, the balance beam, and the uneven bars.
 She was the first-ever Romanian gymnast to win the Olympic all-around title and still holds the record as the youngest-ever Olympic all-around champion, as she was only 14 years old at the time.